 Sadio Mane (Senegal, age 34)

-Participating in his third World Cup, Mane missed the 2022 edition due to injury.
-He has indicated that the last Africa Cup of Nations was his last, suggesting this is his farewell on the global stage.
+Participating in his third World Cup.
+Missed the 2022 World Cup due to injury.
+Has indicated the last Africa Cup of Nations was his last.

 Guillermo Ochoa (Mexico, age 41)